Java Love with the Coffee Enema

 So How and When do I Get Started?

 I hope I have inspired you to try your java in a different way by doing coffee enemas.
-If so, there’s a few things you need to know.
+If so, there’re a few things you need to know.
 First, don’t be nervous!!
-I often here people say they really want to try a coffee enema, but they’re too scared.
+I often hear people say they really want to try a coffee enema, but they’re too scared.
 I ask, scared of what?
 It’s not like your shoving a garden hose up your butt.
 I guess I’ve done so many of them and feel amazing every time, that I can’t imagine why anyone would be nervous.
 Anyway, you know the benefits now, so I say jump in and do one!!
 Get a whole bunch of old towels, pad your bathroom with them, and go to town.